fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/visualisation/README.md

 ./bar_charts.py natural_challenge.log
 ```

-With a given candidate file we can generate the box plots:
+With a given candidate file we can also generate box plots:
 ```bash
 ./box_plots.py reverse_challenge_100_runs.log
 ```